koheishingai/blog/_posts/2013-02-21-build-meteor-apps-in-the-browser-with-actionio-and-mongolab.md

 ###  Look Ma, No Root

-Unfortunately, the default Meteor installation process on Linux requires root access (not available on our [free plan](https://www.nitrous.io/pricing)), as well as the installation of a MongoDB server on your machine.
+Unfortunately, the default Meteor installation process on Linux requires root access (not available on our [free plan](https://www.nitrous.io/pricing)), as well as the installation of a MongoDB server on your machine.<!--break-->

 This post will demonstrate how to setup meteor without root access and how to setup a free MongoDB instance from the great [MongoLab](http://mongolab.com) service, all from your favorite internet browser.